DearCM1/South-Island-Recipes/files/lentil_and_bean_ratatouille.md

 4. Add in the **lentils**, **beans**, **chicken stock**, **oregano**, **thyme**, **coriander**, **smoked paprika**, **MSG**, and a generous amount of **salt** and **pepper**.
 Simmer on a low heat for 40 minutes, stirring occasionally to avoid anything from sticking to the bottom and seasoning as you go.

 > Check to see if the lentils are cooked, otherwise add more water.

 ### **Service**

-5. Serve in bowls, add some coriander leaves, basil leaves, or seeds on top if you have any.
+5. Once cooked, serve in bowls, add some coriander leaves, basil leaves, or seeds on top if you have any.

 ## Notes

 > When we say *teaspoon*, we mean generously so.